-The SUBSTR function returns amount bytes or characters from a LOB value, starting at the absolute offset of the LOB value.
+The SUBSTR function returns amount bytes or characters from the specified LOB starting at the absolute offset of the LOB.

-For a fixed-width CLOB value of n bytes, if the amount parameter exceeds 32767/n, the SUBSTR function returns a value of length 32767/n or the length of the CLOB value, whichever is smaller. n is the maximum width in bytes of the CLOB value.
+For a fixed-width CLOB of n bytes, if the input amount exceeds 32767/n, SUBSTR returns a substring of length 32767/n or the length of the CLOB (whichever is smaller).
+Since CLOB is a variable-width character set, n represents the maximum byte width of the CLOB.

 Applicability